 These arepas make a wonderful breakfast served with butter or some cheese.
 For a more hearty breakfast, serve them with a fried egg and a side of chorizo.

-- 1 3/4 cups milk
+1 3/4 cups milk

-- 2 tablespoons butter
+2 tablespoons unsalted butter

-- 2 cups masarepa
+2 cups masarepa

-- 1/2 cup crumbled queso fresco (or another firm, salted fresh white cheese, like farmer's cheese)
+1/2 cup crumbled queso fresco, or another firm, salted fresh white cheese, like farmer's cheese

-- Salt to taste
+Salt, to taste

-- 2 tablespoons butter for sautéing arepas
+2 tablespoons unsalted butter, for sautéing arepas

 Place the milk and the corn kernels in a blender and pulse briefly until the corn is coarsely ground.

-Pour the corn/milk mixture into a saucepan and add the butter.
+Pour the corn-milk mixture into a saucepan and add the butter.
 Heat over medium heat until milk just comes to a boil.
 Remove from heat and let cool for 2 minutes.

 Slowly pour the hot milk mixture into the masarepa, stirring with a wooden spoon.

-Season with salt to taste and knead.
+Season with salt to taste, and knead until a dough forms.

 Flatten it between your palms into a pancake shape, smoothing cracked edges with your fingers.
-Flatten pancake until it's about 1/3 inch thick and about 4 inches in diameter.
+Flatten pancake until it's about 1/3-inch thick and about 4 inches in diameter.
 Repeat with remaining dough.